-The first floor is the original space for Bandini’s adobe.
-All the former rooms of the Bandini Adobe have become all the common rooms while the ten guest rooms are found on the second floor.
-All the rooms except Room 10 and Room 11, open up to the fabulous balcony.
+The first floor is the original space for Bandini’s Adobe.
+All the former rooms of that establishment have become the common rooms, while the ten guest rooms are found on the second floor.
+All the rooms, except Room 10 and 11, open up to the fabulous balcony.
 Each room has its own theme, with antiques.
-One guest stated on trip advisor; “It was like staying in a historic museum, complete with fine antique furniture and accessories.”
+One guest stated on Trip Advisor: “It was like staying in a historic museum, complete with fine antique furniture and accessories.”

-The original grand adobe was built in 1828-1829 for wealthy cattle rancher, Don Juan Bandini and his family of a wife and three daughters.
-The Bandini’s enjoyed their social status, hosting many dance parties, and was the place for a social event.
+The original grand adobe was built in 1828-1829 for wealthy cattle rancher Don Juan Bandini and his wife and three daughters.
+The Bandinis enjoyed their social status, hosting many dance parties, and their adobe was the place for a social event.

 By 1869, the former Bandini forever home was a real fixer-upper opportunity.
-It got a new lease on life when entrepreneur Albert Seeley, an American Stagecoach mover and shaker, bought it for $2,000.00; seeing the possibilities of it becoming a stagecoach stop and place to stay.
-With his wife’s inheritance, they renovated and built a second story for the hotel with a Greek Revival style that just sat onto of the first story.
-They opened The Cosmopolitan Hotel and Restaurant.
+It got a new lease on life when entrepreneur Albert Seeley, an American Stagecoach mover and shaker, bought it for $2,000, seeing the possibilities of it becoming a stagecoach stop and a place to stay.
+With his wife’s inheritance, they renovated and built a second story for the hotel with a Greek Revival style that just sat on top of the first story.
+They called it The Cosmopolitan Hotel and Restaurant.
 After they opened, they let Bandini’s youngest daughter, Ysidora, come and visit her old room.

 The rise and popularity of the railroad took a huge chunk out of the stagecoach business.
-After a disastrous fire in old town, everything of political, social and cultural nature was moved west to the current San Diego downtown area, putting the final nail in Seeley’s stagecoach stop and hotel.
+After a disastrous fire in old town, everything of a political, social and cultural nature was moved west to the current San Diego downtown area, putting the final nail in the coffin for Seeley’s stagecoach stop and hotel.

 In 1890, the building became an olive canning factory.
-The building slid into disrepair because there was no will on the part off the owners to maintain it.
+Over time it slid into disrepair because there was no will on the part of the owners to maintain it.
 Its future didn’t look too promising, but old family ties eventually saved the day.

-The next owners, James H. and Nora Cardwell, bought the Miramar Hotel and Restaurant in 1945.
+The next owners, James H. and Nora Cardwell, bought the Miramar in 1945.
 The property got another face-lift when the Cardwell’s son, Frank renovated and modernized the property during the 1950s.

-In 1968, when Old Town San Diego became a Calif.
-State Park, the Cardwell family sold the Miramar Hotel and Restaurant building to the state of California.
-The historical building received a boatload of historical excavation, and was restored in the style of the original 1870 Cosmopolitan Hotel and Restaurant, built by Albert and Emily Seeley.
+In 1968, when Old Town San Diego became a California State Park, the Cardwell family sold the Miramar Hotel and Restaurant building to the state.
+The historical building received a boatload of historical excavation, and was restored in the style of the original 1870 Cosmopolitan Hotel and Restaurant.

-The Cosmopolitan Hotel and Restaurant reopened for business in 2010, thanks to a “three-year, multi-million dollar restoration project, overseen by the state of California and the hotel’s new proprietor, Chuck Ross of Old Town Family Hospitality Corp.”
+The new Cosmopolitan reopened for business in 2010, thanks to a “three-year, multi-million dollar restoration project, overseen by the state of California and the hotel’s new proprietor, Chuck Ross of Old Town Family Hospitality Corp.”

 HISTORY OF MANIFESTATIONS

-Changing circumstances can cause people to leave their forever home through sudden death or while still alive.
+Changing circumstances can cause people to leave their forever home.
 When they enter the spirit world, they sometimes like to stay in their favorite home in this world.

 Residual or active energy can attach to items that were nearest to or belonged to the entity while alive.